Global value chain: Analytical framework

 Global value chains are a network of production and trade across countries.
 The study of global value chains requires inevitably a trade theory that can treat input trade.
-However, mainstream trade theories (Heckshcer-Ohlin-Samuelson model and New trade theory and New new trade theory) are only concerned with final goods.
+However, mainstream trade theories (Heckscher-Ohlin-Samuelson model and New trade theory and New new trade theory) are only concerned with final goods.
 It needs a New new new trade theory.
 Escaith and Miroudot estimates that the Ricardian trade model in its extended form has "the advantage" of being better suited to the analysis of global value chains.
 Shiozawa argued that global value chains can be treated by the new theory of international values, because it is a general theory of input trade with many-country, many-product economy.
 He contends that global value chains are a new transforming general purpose technology.

 The lack of appropriate tool of analysis, the studies of GVCs were initially conducted mainly by sociologists like Gary Gereffi, and management science researchers.
 See for a genealogy Jennifer Bair (2009).
 This is changing, with more studies by means of global Input-Output Table starting by economists, and economic geographers outlining the case for proactive sub-national public policy on the engagement of GVCs.